Skip to main content

 The workflows will kick off several sequential Terraform runs to provision all the AWS member account settings for member accounts in the Organization.

-4. Optional, but highly recommended - unsubscribe the account's email address from all marketing emails
+For each new account, unsubscribe the account's email address from AWS marketing emails:

 1. Go to AWS Marketing Preferences